dave31415/trendfilter/README.md

 ![MonoModel](./plots/bokeh_plot_best_mono.png)

-The green line, by the way, just shows that the function can extrapolate which is a very useful thing, for example, if you want to make predictions about the future.
+The green line, by the way, just shows that the function can be extrapolated which is a very useful thing, for example, if you want to make predictions about the future.

-Ok, now let's do an L1-Trend filter model.
+Ok, now let's do an L1 trend filter model.
 So we are going to penalize any non-zero second derivative with an L1 norm.
 As we probably know, L1 norms induce sparseness.
-So the second dervative at most of the points will b exactly zero but will probably be non-zero at a few of them.
-Thus, we exactly piecewise linear trends that occasionally have sudden slope changes.
+So the second dervative at most of the points will be exactly zero but will probably be non-zero at a few of them.
+Thus, we expect piecewise linear trends that occasionally have sudden slope changes.

 ```